-Contact: Brian Daly adalyb@src.ac.uk
+Contact: Dr Rachel Evans-Hurson 👩 evanshursonr@src.ac.uk

 DIGITAL TECHNOLOGY

 Digital Technology is a rapidly growing industry in today's modern world which opens up a wealth of opportunities for work.
 Studying digital technology will provide you with an understanding of the systems development process as well as an awareness of a range of technologies and an appreciation of the potential impact these may have on individuals, organisations and society.
 You will apply your skills to relevant work-related scenarios and carry out research and development, presenting your findings in different formats.